t-edson/MisUtils/README.md

 * MsgYesNo() -> Prompt for a Yes/No answer.
 * MsgYesNoCancel() -> Prompt for a Yes/No answer, with a cancel option.

 Moreover, this unit includes a diccionary for translating messages.
-For to use it, are  declared the next fields:
+To use it, are  declared the next functions:

 * TranslateMsgs -> Flag for to enable the translation of  messages used with MsgBox(), MsgExc() and MsgErr(), MsgYesNo() and MsgYesNoCancel().
 * dic() -> Translates one string using the internal dictionary.